purestorage/helm-charts/pure-k8s-plugin/README.md

 1. Uninstall the legacy installation by following [the instructions](https://hub.docker.com/r/purestorage/k8s/)
 2. Reinstall via helm
     a.
 Convert pure.json into arrays info in your values.yaml, (online tool: https://www.json2yaml.com/)
-3. Ensure either `orchestrator.k8s.flexPath` or `orchestrator.openshift.flexPath` match up exactly with kubelet's `volume-plugin-dir` parameter.
+3. Ensure either `flexPath` match up exactly with kubelet's `volume-plugin-dir` parameter.
     a.
 How to find the full path of the directory for pure flex plugin (i.e. `volume-plugin-dir`)
     ```
     # ssh to a node which has pure flex plugin installed, and check the default value of "volume-plugin-dir" from "kubelet --help"